What Is a Duvet Cover?

 - Fill: Duvets are typically stuffed with more fill than comforters.
 Duvets are fluffy and airy, while comforters are often a bit thinner.

-- Covers: Duvets are meant to be used with a duvet cover, but comforters come with a more finished shell.
+- Cover: Duvets are meant to be used with a duvet cover, but comforters come with a more finished shell.
 Typically, a comforter is used with a flat sheet instead of a cover.
 However, covers can be used on either a duvet or a comforter for added protection, ease of cleaning, or to change the appearance of a bedroom.

-- Pricing: Since duvets are traditionally filled with down, they tend to be more expensive than most comforters.
+- Price: Since duvets are traditionally filled with down, they tend to be more expensive than most comforters.
 Comforters are generally more budget friendly and can be purchased as part of a full set of bedding that includes matching sheets and pillowcases.
 Duvets are usually sold separately from other bedding.

 Still have questions?
 Ask our community!